Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 		// handle no network exception globally for example Alert.Show("No network", "Please check your connection and try again");

-        // Tell other exception handlers that we handled it yet return true;
+        // Tell other exception handling callbacks that we handled it yet return true;
 	}

     return false;
 }

-private bool OnGroupException(ApizrException ex)
+private bool OnGroupException(IServiceProvider serviceProvider, ApizrException ex) {
-{
-    // this is a group exception handler
+    // this is a group exception handling callback
     // called back in case of exception thrown
     // while requesting with any managed api from the group if(!ex.Handled) // Not yet handled ?
     {
-		// handle it here at group level
+		// handle it here at group level, like logging things var logger = serviceProvider.GetRequiredService<ILogger<Program>>();
-        ...
+        logger.LogError(ex, "An error occurred");

         return true;
 	}